SolidMVC/ExpandableFAQ/readme.txt

 * Added a note for data population in status page.
 * Replaced ‘getPluginJS_ClassPrefix’ & ‘getPluginJS_VariablePrefix’ with native call.
 * ‘StaticCookie’ and ‘StaticSession’ caching model classes improved.
+* Fixed issue with network installing when multisite is enabled in WordPress, as well as created workaround until WordPress core bug #36406 will be fixed (read more at [https://core.trac.wordpress.org/ticket/36406]( https://core.trac.wordpress.org/ticket/36406 "WordPress Trac")).
+* PHP 5.6 backwards compatibility added.

 = 6.0.2 =
 * Updating and patching are now separated.
 FA now loaded by default after install.
 Populate/drop data url behaviour changed.
 Some minor improvements.